-The above situation where an address sends its balance to itself or to another address controlled by the same entity is very common.
-In part, it is a consequence of the design of the Bitcoin protocol.
+The above situation is a consequence of the design of the Bitcoin protocol.
 The outstanding balance of an address is not stored in the address but is imputed from the whole history of transactions involving this address by traversing back the Bitcoin ledger.
 For computational efficiency, the Bitcoin protocol allows one to send only the amounts that have been previously received by an address.
 For example, suppose an address previously received 5, 7, and 10 bitcoins, so the outstanding balance is 22 bitcoins.
-To send 8 bitcoins from this address one can either send 10 bitcoins, or any of the following linear combinations: 5+7, 5+10, 7+10, 5+7+10.
-Since in any case, the amount is larger than 8 bitcoins the sender needs to collect the difference using one of his addresses.
-This process creates a large amount of spurious volume that obscures the true volume of transactions on the blockchain.
+To send 8 bitcoins from this address, one can either send 10 bitcoins, or any of the following linear combinations: 5+7, 5+10, 7+10, 5+7+10.
+Since in any of these cases, the amount is larger than 8 bitcoins the sender needs to collect the difference using one of the sender's existing addresses or a newly generated address.

 Another common reason for spurious volume is the preference of blockchain participants for anonymity.
-Because the bitcoin blockchain is a public ledger all payment flows between addresses are perfectly observable.
+Because the Bitcoin blockchain is a public ledger all payment flows between addresses are perfectly observable.
 Many Bitcoin users, therefore, adopt strategies designed to impede the tracing of bitcoin flows.